Home

 With perennial weeds, their survival is attributed to well developed root systems, rhizomes and stolon production, or seed.
 Some weeds will use a combination of all three.

-Many weeds have very unique methods of ensuring their survival.
-Oxalis (Yellow Wood Sorrel), for example, produces seed pods that explode when they are touched, spraying tiny seeds for several feet in all directions.
 Dandelion tap roots can extend a foot into the soil.
 Not only that, but even if you cut the root into a dozen pieces and plant each piece, they would produce a dozen new dandelion plants.
-This means, if you attempt to rid your lawn of dandelions by pulling them up by hand, any portion of the root left in the soil will produce a new plant.
+This means, if you attempt to rid your lawn of dandelions by pulling them up by hand, any portion of the root left in the soil can produce a new plant.

 Crabgrass and Foxtails- Annual Grassy Weeds